Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Measurement and analysis workflow

 \subsection{$\gamma$-spectroscopy measurements at Milano-Bicocca}

-After irradiation and once radiation protection measures allow, samples are promptly extracted from the reactor and sent to our Radioactivity Laboratory at the Department of Physics of the University of Milano-Bicocca for $\gamma$-spectroscopy.
+After irradiation and once radiation protection measures allow, samples are promptly extracted from the reactor, put in a new container, and sent for $\gamma$-spectroscopy to our Radioactivity Laboratory at the third basement floor of the Department of Physics of the University of Milano-Bicocca.
 Timing is critical at this stage for achieving optimal sensitivity on $^{42}$K, given its half-life of only 12.36 hours.
 Typically, we can begin $\gamma$-counting in our laboratory about 4 hours after the reactor shutdown, assuming no unforeseen issues.
 However, interfering radioisotopes, such as $^{41}$Ar, $^{24}$Na, and $^{82}$Br in our case, may impede counting of relatively large samples after such short cooling times.
 In particular, the decay rate of $^{41}$Ar, which has a relatively short half-life of 109.6 minutes, may significantly increase the dead time of the HPGe detector.
 In such cases, we usually wait an additional 2 to 6 hours for $^{41}$Ar to decay.

 Our Radioactivity Laboratory is equipped with five high-resolution HPGe detectors, with different relative efficiencies and background shieldings, along with one $\gamma - \gamma$ and one $\beta - \gamma$ low-background coincidence systems.
 Neutron irradiated samples for NAA analysis are usually counted on two of these detectors, named GeGEM and BEGe.
-GeGEM is a p-type coaxial HPGe detector by Ortec, with a relative efficiency of 30\% and an energy resolution of 2.0\,keV at the 1173\,keV line of $^{60}$Co; it is surrounded by a composite shielding of 5\,cm of copper and 12\,cm of lead.
-BEGe is a planar-type broad energy HPGe by Canberra, with a relative efficiency of 50\% and an energy resolution of 1.9\,keV at the 1.33\,MeV line of $^{60}$Co; it is surrounded by a composite shielding of 10\,cm of copper and 15\,cm of lead.
+GeGEM is a p-type coaxial HPGe detector by Ortec, with a relative efficiency of 30\%, and a crystal mass of 815\,g; it is surrounded by a composite shielding of 5\,cm of copper and 12\,cm of lead.
+BEGe is a planar-type broad energy HPGe by Canberra, with a relative efficiency of 50\%, and a crystal mass of 802\,g; it is surrounded by a composite shielding of 10\,cm of copper and 15\,cm of lead.
+Both detectors have an energy resolution of 1.9\,keV at the 1.33\,MeV line of $^{60}$Co.
 The residual background rates of the two detectors in the main energy regions of the activation products of $^{41}$K, $^{232}$Th, and $^{238}$U are reported in Table \ref{Tab:hpge-bkg}.
 It is worth noting that these rates relate only to the constant background associated with the HPGe experimental setup and do not include the correlated time-dependent background originating from the sample after neutron irradiation.